pharo-project/pharo-gsoc/Topics.md

 Ideally, I would include also some tutorials, for instance for dealing with standard problems such as Kaggle competitions.
 Here I think
 Smalltalk would have an edge, since these tutorial could be in the form of Prof Stef.
 Still, it would be nice if some form of the tutorials was also on the web, which makes it discoverable.
-';
-level: 'Normal';
+###level: 'Normal';
-yourself

-.

-PharoTopic new
-title: 'Loading V3 ImageSegments in Spur';
+## Title: Loading V3 ImageSegments in Spur
-contact: 'eliot.miranda@gmail.com';
+### Contact: eliot.miranda@gmail.com
-supervisors: 'Bert Freudenberg, Eliot Miranda';
+### Supervisors: Bert Freudenberg, Eliot Miranda
-keywords: 'Pharo ImageSegments Spur';
+### Keywords: Pharo ImageSegments Spur
+### Context:
-context: 'ImageSegments are a fast binary storage and loading facility for Pharo.
+ImageSegments are a fast binary storage and loading facility for Pharo.
 They are supported directly by the virtual machine and use the garbage collector''s tracing machinery to construct the objects to be saved.
 They also contain objects in the native heap format of the virtual machine.
 Amongst other things, ImageSegments have been used for eToys to store student projects.
 There are literally thousands of eToys projects stored in ImageSegments in the format of the current VM.
-Spur is a new object representation for the Squeak and Pharo V M that offers more functionality and approximately twice the performance than the existing VM.';
+Spur is a new object representation for the Squeak and Pharo V M that offers more functionality and approximately twice the performance than the existing VM.
+### Goal:
-goal: 'The goal is to allow ImageSegments written by the current VM version, or older VM versions, to be loaded into a system running on the Spur VM.
+The goal is to allow ImageSegments written by the current VM version, or older VM versions, to be loaded into a system running on the Spur VM.
 The project would be written entirely in Smalltalk, without VM support, and have the goal of being able to load old projects in this faster system.';
-level: 'Advanced';
-yourself
-.

-PharoTopic new
+## Level: Advanced

 	title: 'Two-way synchronized code changes, better support for cross-platform co-development ';
 	contact: 'stephan@stack.nl';
 	supervisors: 'Stephan Eggermont, Diego Lont';